If you’ve ever worked on the shop floor, you’ll know the pressures of being understaffed. Long queues at the checkout

 Now, that may strike you as counterintuitive.
 Payroll accounts for a big portion of retailers' operating budgets, so isn't reducing it going to save you money?

 Quite the opposite.
 Study after study has shown retail stores are leaving money on table due to inadequate staffing levels.
 Up to 14% of potential sales in each location.
 Across national and international chains that quickly adds up.

-Why hasn't this hit home for?
+Why hasn't this hit home for some retailers?
 Well, it’s easier to understand short term gains — in this case, savings on weekly payroll — than longer term, more complex losses.
-Especially for store managers and planners who aren’t so focused on the company-wide picture.
+Especially for store managers and planners who aren’t so focused on the longer-term picture.

 We’ll give Rogelio Oliva the final word on this.
 His study on understaffing in U.S. retailers found that even a slight increase in employee numbers triggered an uptick in sales.

 We all have the occasional bad day at work.
 But lean staffing levels can make them the norm.

 In a 2019 survey from REPL Group, U.S. retail workers called out understaffing as their “biggest frustration”.
 That's above salaries or holiday time.
 In the UK, 47% of retail workers felt understaffed over the festive period.

 How does this translate to their work?